abiy-tasissa/K-Deep-Simplex-KDS-algorithm/README.md

 ## Citation

 If you use our code or find our paper useful and relevant, we would appreciate if you cite our paper.
->Tankala, Pranay, et al. "K-deep simplex: Deep manifold learning via local dictionaries. arXiv preprint arXiv:2012.02134 (2020).
+> Tasissa, Abiy, et al. "K-Deep Simplex: Manifold Learning via Local Dictionaries."
+IEEE Transactions on Signal Processing (2023).

+> arXiv paper can be found here: https://arxiv.org/abs/2012.02134

 ## Feedback